gyulanemeth/bluefox.email/courses/email-marketing-course-for-busy-saas-founders/index.md

 (TODO 90 SEC VIDEO HERE)

+(TODO MAYBE A QUICK INTRO ABOUT WHO I AM?)

 *Marketing changes every day, algorithms shift constantly, and new tools make it even harder to keep up.
 **Email is the one channel you control.** In this free 6-lesson No BS course, I’ll show you how to use it to grow your SaaS.*